UrbanCompass/bazel/site/docs/getting-started.md

 The shell command may contain [Make variables](/docs/be/make-variables.html).

-Using the above `BUILD` file, you can ask Bazel to generate the target.
+Using the above `UCBUILD` file, you can ask Bazel to generate the target.

 ```
 $ bazel build :hello